Last updated on June 29th, 2019 at 11:22 am

 Rafflecopter is installed via embed.

-Well, we could probably list quite a few more but these are hit our Most Favorites list.
+Well, I could probably list quite a few more but these are hit my Most Favorites list.
 What are your favorite plugins or apps that supercharge your blog?

 P.S.
 No, I didn’t mention SumoMe.
 It has some great tools but it really, really slows down Blogger blogs to such a point that it must increase reader bounce rates and hurt your Google SEO.
 If anyone’s had a positive SumoMe experience, be sure to leave us a note!